Hugo Alfvén

+Hugo Emil Alfvén ([alˈveːn]; 1 May 1872 – 8 May 1960) was a Swedish composer, conductor, violinist, and painter.
+Alfvén was one of Sweden's principal composers.
+His "Swedish Rhapsody”, written when he was 31, is still one of the best-known pieces of Swedish music.
+After extensive European travels to develop his musical skills, Alfvén taught composition, before conducting choirs and orchestras.
+In 1954, he made the first Swedish classical stereo recordings.
+Hugo Alfvén’s extensive musical archive is held at Uppsala University, where he was music director for twenty-nine years.

 Career

 Violinist

 Alfvén was born in Stockholm, Sweden, and studied at the Royal College of Music (Kungliga Musikhögskolan) from 1887 to 1891 with the violin as his main instrument while receiving lessons from Lars Zetterquist.
 He also took private composition lessons from Johan Lindegren, a leading counterpoint expert.
 At the same time he played the violin at the Royal Opera in Stockholm 1890-1892.

 Conductor

 Starting in 1897, Alfvén travelled much of the next ten years in Europe.
 He studied violin technique in Brussels with César Thomson and learned conducting in Dresden with Hermann Ludwig Kutzschbach.
-In 1903-4 he was formally professor of composition at the Royal Conservatory, Stockholm.
+In 1903-4, he was formally professor of composition at the Royal Conservatory, Stockholm.
 From 1910 Alfvén was Director musices (music director) at the University of Uppsala (a post he held until 1939).
 There he also directed the male voice choir Orphei Drängar (or 'O.D.') (until 1947).
 He conducted in festivals at Uppsala (1911), Dortmund (1912), Stuttgart (1913), Gothenburg (1915), and Copenhagen (1918–1919).
 He toured Europe as a conductor throughout his life.
 He received a Ph.D. honoris causa from Uppsala in 1917 and became a member of the Royal Academy of Music in Stockholm in 1908.
 Alfvén recorded some of his orchestral music in stereo late in 1954 (the first classical stereo recordings made in Sweden); the recordings were issued on LP in the U.S. by Westminster Records.
 A three-CD collection of Alfvén's recordings as a conductor has been issued.